nailgun/dockerfiles/deis-router-proxy/README.md

       maxSurge: 1
 ```

-Change environment variable `ROUTER_HOST` to cluster ip of deis-router.
+Change environment variable `ROUTER_HOST` to cluster ip of deis-router **service**.
 This is required until there is [another issue](https://github.com/kubernetes/kubernetes/issues/17406) which prevents cluster DNS from working in pods with `hostNetwork`.
 By default `ROUTER_HOST` is `deis-router.deis.svc.cluster.local`.